 MacLean began his broadcasting career in 1978 at CKRD Radio in Red Deer, AB.
 In 1984, a producer saw MacLean doing an ad-lib weather forecast and hired him to host the Calgary Flames telecasts on CFAC-TV in Calgary.
 MacLean then became the sports anchor on the local evening news before joining CBC in 1986.
 MacLean hosted the Toronto Maple Leafs' telecasts on CBC'S HOCKEY NIGHT IN CANADA, before becoming the full-time national host in 1987.

 In addition to the Olympics and HOCKEY NIGHT IN CANADA, MacLean has hosted CBC's coverage of the Commonwealth Games, World Cup Hockey, the Calgary Stampede, Queen's Plate and the IAAF World Championships.
 He is currently the host of Coach's Corner and Rogers Hometown Hockey.

 MacLean has received 10 Gemini Awards for his work with CBC, including Best Sports Broadcaster six times and Best Host or Interviewer in a Sports Program or Sportscast four times.
 He also received the 2015 Canadian Screen Award for Best Host in a Sports Program or Series.

-In September 2011 he published his first book and Canadian best seller "Cornered", co-authored by Kirstie McLellan Day, chronicling his journey from childhood to the host of Canada's most famous television program.
+In September 2011, he published his first book, the Canadian best-seller "Cornered", co-authored by Kirstie McLellan Day.
+The book chronicles his journey from childhood to host of one of Canada's most celebrated television programs.

-MacLean is a former Level 5 referee for the Canadian Amateur Hockey Association and lives with his wife, Cari, in Oakville, Ont.
+MacLean is a former Level 5 referee for the Canadian Amateur Hockey Association.